 - A. The public demands that the integrity of the Chicago Police Department and all its members be above reproach.
 The conduct of a single Department member may threaten the integrity, community trust, legitimacy, and professionalism of the entire Department.
-The Department is committed to promoting an environment free of all forms of harassment.
-Sexual misconduct of any kind will not be tolerated and is strictly prohibited.
-The Department will make every effort to prevent such conduct and hold Department members accountable for any violations. - B. Reports of sexual misconduct by a Department member will be thoroughly, promptly, fairly, and efficiently investigated in accordance with the Department directives, any applicable collective bargaining agreements, and all city, state, and federal laws by the Civilian Office of Police Accountability (COPA). - 1.
+The Department is committed to promoting an environment free of all forms of harassment. - B. The Department has a zero tolerance for sexual misconduct, and it is strictly prohibited.
+The Department will make every effort to prevent such conduct and hold Department members accountable for any violations of this policy. - C. Reports of sexual misconduct by a Department member will be thoroughly, promptly, fairly, and efficiently investigated in a manner free of gender-based bias, in accordance with Department directives, any applicable collective bargaining agreements, and all city, state, and federal laws by the Civilian Office of Police Accountability (COPA). - 1.
 However, when a report of sexual misconduct is criminal in nature, COPA will confer with the Department's Bureau of Internal Affairs (BIA) about the details of a criminal sexual misconduct investigation involving a Department member. - 2.
 Consistent with COPA's jurisdiction outlined above, after conferring about the details of a particular criminal sexual misconduct investigation involving a Department member, COPA and BIA may jointly determine that BIA may conduct the administrative investigation into a report of sexual misconduct when doing so avoids unnecessary disruption to the victim.
 The criminal investigation of sexual misconduct will be referred to the appropriate prosecuting agency, when charges are warranted.